alyf-de/banking/banking/klarna_kosma_integration/notification/refresh_bank_consent/refresh_bank_consent.md

 					</b>
 				</p>
 				<p>
-					To continue with automated Bank Transactions & Bank Accounts sync, go to Klarna Kosma Settings and click on <b>Link Bank and Accounts</b>:
+					To continue with automated Bank Transactions & Bank Accounts sync, go to Banking Settings and click on <b>Link Bank and Accounts</b>:
 				</p>
 			</td>
 			<td width="30"></td>